TheOdinProject/curriculum/templates/TOPStyleGuide.md

 ~~~

-1. `### Introduction`: A brief summary on what the lesson is about and why the topics or concepts it covers are important.
+1. `### Introduction`: A brief summary on what the lesson is about and/or why the topics or concepts it covers are important.
 Replace the `A BRIEF INTRODUCTION.` text with your own lesson introduction.

+2. `### Lesson Overview`: A bulleted list of items that provide a general overview of what the user will learn about in the lesson.
+Lesson Overviews should include general, higher level statements that cover the core concepts of the lesson.
+They should serve and be phrased as a list of key items that a user should be expected to *learn about* throughout the lesson, rather than a list of things they should be able to *do* by the end of it.

-2. `### Learning Outcomes`: A bulleted list of items that provide a general overview of what the student is expected to know or be able to do by the end of the lesson.
-Replace the `A LEARNING OUTCOME.` text with your own learning outcome, then add any additional bulleted learning outcome items.
-The lesson should ideally have no more than 7 learning outcomes, but this number might vary by lesson. **If the lesson does not have any learning outcomes, remove this entire section from the lesson.**
+    Replace the `A LESSON OVERVIEW ITEM.` text with your own lesson overview item, then add any additional bulleted lesson overview items.
+The lesson should ideally have no more than 7 lesson overview items, but this number might vary by lesson. **If the lesson does not have a lesson overview, remove this entire section from the lesson.**

 3. `### CUSTOM SECTION HEADING`: A custom section that contains some of the main content of the lesson.
-Replace the `CUSTOM SECTION HEADING` text with a proper section heading and the `CUSTOM SECTION CONTENT.` text with your own content, then add any additional custom sections.
+Replace the `CUSTOM SECTION HEADING` text with a proper section heading and the `CUSTOM SECTION CONTENT.` text with your own content, then add any additional custom sections. **If the lesson does not have any custom sections, remove this entire section from the lesson.**

-4. `### Assignment`: A numbered list of external resources the user must read or tasks they must accomplish that counts towards completion of the lesson.
-Each resource/task should include some brief text that further informs the user on why it is included in the assignment or what purpose it serves, as well as any additional instructions (e.g. what sections to read in an external resource or which exercises to complete).
+4. `### Assignment`: A numbered list of external resources the user must read or watch in order to fully complete the lesson.
+Each resource should include some brief text that further informs the user on why it is included in the assignment or what purpose it serves.
+When necessary, a resource should also explicitly state any instructions that should be followed.
+Examples of instructions can include (but aren't limited to) a specific section the user should read, whether the user should complete any exercises within the resource, and whether the user should redirect themselves to additional links within the resource.

-    Replace the `A RESOURCE/TASK.` text with your own resource or task, then add any additional numbered assignment items.
-The assignment should ideally have no more than 3-5 resources and/or tasks. **If the lesson does not have an assignment, remove this entire section from the lesson.**
+    Replace the `AN ASSIGNMENT ITEM.` text with your own text and a link to the resource, then add any additional numbered assignment items.
+The assignment should ideally have no more than 3-5 assignment items. **If the lesson does not have an assignment, remove this entire section from the lesson.**

+    If a resource includes any instructions, replace the `AN INSTRUCTION ITEM` text with a single instruction, then add any additional bulleted instruction items.
+If a user should only read specific sections within a resource, each individual section to be read should be its own bulleted instruction item. **If an assignment item does not have any instructions, remove the bulleted `AN INSTRUCTION ITEM` text from it.**

+5. `### Practice`: A numbered list of practice items that the user must do in order to fully complete the lesson.
+This can involve following a tutorial, revisiting an older project, completing exercises in one of our exercise repos, and so on.

+    Replace the `A PRACTICE ITEM` text with instructions for what exactly the user must do, as well as a link when necessary.
+Then add any additional numbered practice items. **If the lesson does not have any practice, remove this entire section from the lesson.**

+    If a practice item only requires certain tasks within it to be completed, replace the `A TASK ITEM` text with a single task, then add any additional task items.
+Each individual task to be completed within a practice item should be its own bulleted task item. **If a practice item does not have any specific tasks to be completed, remove the bulleted `A TASK ITEM` text from it.**

-5. `### Knowledge Checks`: A bulleted list of specific questions that a user should be able to answer on their own after reading the lesson and completing the assignment.
-Each knowledge check should only link either to a section within the lesson (either with a Heading 3 `###` or by wrapping text in a `<span>` element with an `id` attribute) or a resource previously linked to in the lesson.
+6. `### Knowledge Check`: A bulleted list of specific questions that a user should be able to answer on their own after reading the lesson and completing any assignment or practice.
+A knowledge check should only link either to a section within the lesson (either with a Heading 3 `###` or Heading 4 `####`, or by wrapping text in a `<span>` element with an `id` attribute) or a resource previously linked to in the lesson.
 This link should help users review the necessary material in order to answer the knowledge check without requiring them to re-read the entire lesson.

-    Replace the `A KNOWLEDGE CHECK URL` text with the actual link to the section/resource and the `A KNOWLEDGE CHECK QUESTION.` text with your own question/problem that the user should be able to solve.
+    Replace the `A KNOWLEDGE CHECK URL` text with the actual link to the section/resource and the `A KNOWLEDGE CHECK QUESTION.` text with your own question/problem that the user should be able to answer/solve.
 Then add any additional bulleted knowledge check items.
-The lesson should ideally have no more than 7 knowledge checks, but this number might vary by lesson **If the lesson does not have any knowledge checks, remove this entire section from the lesson.**
+The lesson should ideally have no more than 7 knowledge checks, but this number might vary by lesson **If the lesson does not have a knowledge check, remove this entire section from the lesson.**

-    In order to link to a Heading 3 `###` within the lesson, replace the `href` value for the knowledge check link with a hashtag `#` followed immediately by the section title in lowercase with any spaces replaced with a hyphen `-`.
-In order to link to a `<span>` element within the lesson, replace the `href` value with the exact `id` attribute of the `<span>` element.
-For example, a Heading 3 section titled `### Creating a Method` would be linked to with `href="#creating-a-method"`, and a `<span id="Knowledge-Check-3">` element would be linked to with `href="#Knowledge-Check-3"`.
+    In order to link to a Heading 3 `###` or Heading 4 `####` within the lesson, replace the `href` value for the knowledge check link with a hashtag `#` followed immediately by the section title in lowercase and any spaces replaced with a hyphen `-`.
+For example, a Heading 3 section titled `### Creating a Method` would be linked to with `href="#creating-a-method"`.

+    In order to link to a `<span>` element within the lesson, replace the `href` value with the exact `id` attribute of the `<span>` element (this will be case sensitive).
+For example, a `<span id="Knowledge-Check-3">` element would be linked to with `href="#Knowledge-Check-3"`.

-6. `### Additional Resources`: A bulleted list of optional resources for the user to read.
-Additional resources should be related to the content of the lesson in some way, without being necessary to gain an understanding of the lesson content. **If the lesson doesn't include any additional resources, leave this section as-is**.
-Otherwise, replace the first bulleted resource item with your own resource (using Markdown syntax for links, covered later in this style guide), then add any additional bulleted resource items.
+7. `### Additional Resources`: A bulleted list of optional resources for the user to read.
+Additional resources should be related to the content of the lesson in some way, without being necessary to gain an understanding of the lesson content.
+An additional resource should include brief text that further informs the user on why it is included or what purpose it serves.

+    **If the lesson doesn't include any additional resources, leave this section as-is**.
+Otherwise, replace the default bulleted resource item with your own resource, then add any additional bulleted resource items.
 The lesson should ideally have no more than 3-5 additional resources.

 ### Project Layout